zjyl1994/blog/content/post/Introducing_KaiAuth/index.md

 Also useful when you are using an old Nokia.
 The version of the KaiAuth app will be shown after typing the sequence above.

 ### \*\#467678\#
-Will automatically import profiles from a file kaiuth.json located in the SD card.
+Will automatically import profiles from a file `kaiauth.json` located in the SD card.
 Useful when you are transferring an existing profile list from another device, or restore profiles from a backup you previously made.

 ### \*\#397678\#
-Will export current profiles stored in the application into a file named kaiuth.json in the SD card.
+Will export current profiles stored in the application into a file named `kaiauth.json` in the SD card.
 Used for backing up or transferring profiles to a new device.

-WARNING: The file contains sensitive information, please keep it in a safe place.
+**WARNING:** The file contains sensitive information, please keep it in a safe place.
 Anyone who gets the file can get access to your account by using profiles stored in the file!

 # Why i made it
 I bought a Nokia 2720 Flip, which runs KaiOS.
 I have many accounts protected with Google Authenticator.
 I hope that I can still query these codes and log in to my account on my computer when I am away from my smartphone, so I go to the Internet to search for related tools.